AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * If filetype filter for documents is used to search assets and create a Smart Collection, the filter is not applied when the collection is accessed.
 Instead, all types of assets are displayed in the search (NPR-35759).
 * You cannot drag and add assets in a Lightbox from the [!DNL Assets] user interface (NPR-35901).
 * When a new version of an existing asset is created after resolving the naming conflict, the metadata of original asset is overwritten (CQ-4313594).
+* When you filter asset search using a search filter or predicate, open an asset to view or edit it, and go back to the search results page, the filter does not work.
+All the searched assets are listed unfiltered (NPR-35913).

 #### [!DNL Dynamic Media] {#dynamic-media-6580}